The #1 Largest Crypto Term Glossary

 Directed Acyclic Graph (DAG)

-Directed Acyclic Graph (DAG) - A directed acyclic graph is a directed graph with no directed cycles and vertices and edges.
+Directed Acyclic Graph (DAG) - a directed graph with no directed cycles, vertices, and edges.

 Discord - is a web-based communication platform or application that was developed for games to communicate with one another.

 Distributed Consensus - is a group agreement that is completed by nodes in a particular network.